 The employer's contribution rate involves a fix part (0.25% for all employers since 2009) and a variable part funding the so-called Mutualité des employeurs and depending on the "class of risk" regarding absenteeism within the firm.
 The corresponding variable part of rate was comprised between 0.47% and 2.63% in 2014.
-However, given lack of data and for simplicity reasons, we have implemented an average variable rate only, changing through time: 1.78% in 2015, 1.70% in 2016, 1.72% in 2017 and 1.71% in 2018.
+However, given lack of data and for simplicity reasons, we have implemented an average variable rate only, changing through time: 1.55% in 2014, 1.78% in 2015, 1.70% in 2016and 1.72% in 2017.

 Social contribution for health care - benefits in kind (Cotisations sociales pour soins de santé- prestations en nature).
 The contribution basis is composed of the professional incomes defined above, including occasional allowances and bonuses, pensions and all replacement incomes subject to social contributions.
-The contribution rate is 5.6% in total in 2015: 2.8% for the insured and 2.8% for the employer.
-For the contribution basis there is a ceiling that corresponds to 5 times the minimum wage, which means for June 2015: $5 \times 1,922.96/month = 9.614.80/month$.
+The contribution rate is 5.6% in total in 2014: 2.8% for the insured and 2.8% for the employer.
+For the contribution basis there is a ceiling that corresponds to 5 times the minimum wage, which means for June 2014: 5 x \leq 1,921.03/month = \leq 9,605.15/month.